 YMIC INDIANS.
 The Ymic Indians, apparently a Coahuiltecan band, lived on the Rio Grande near San Juan Bautista Mission, near the site of present Eagle Pass.
 It seems likely that these Indians were the same as the Yemé Indians, who in the early nineteenth century lived in the vicinity of Laredo.
 If so, the Ymics are among the various Coahuiltecan bands of southern Texas and northeastern Mexico who came to be known as Carrizos.
 It is remotely possible that the Ymic and Yemé Indians were descendants of either the Imimules or the Imipectes, who lived in northeastern Nuevo Léon during the seventeenth century.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "YMIC INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmy09), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "YMIC INDIANS," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/bmy09.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.